Is Frotox The New Botox?

 How It Works

 Without transporting you back into high school chemistry, Frotox uses a technique that delivers highly pressurized liquid nitrogen to your nerves.
 When the nitrogen reaches the nerve, it changes into a gas, which then draws in heat from the surrounding tissues to form a controlled cold zone of around – 80c.
-So in more basic terms, you freeze the nerve which causes your facial muscles to relax, consequentially reducing the appearance of fine lines and wrinkles.
-It’s kinda like when you’re outside during the winter and your fingers are numbed by the cold, but instead, you’re targeting specific areas to numb and relax your facial muscles, diminishing any tension.
+So in more basic terms, you freeze the nerve, which causes your facial muscles to relax, consequentially improving the appearance of fine lines and wrinkles.
+It’s kinda like when you’re outside during the winter, and your fingers are numbed by the cold, but instead, you’re targeting specific areas to numb and relax your facial muscles, diminishing any tension.
 This will then help improve stubborn wrinkles, reduce inflammation and tighten and tone your skin.
-Effectively, making you look at least five years younger in just twenty minutes.
-But don’t get Frotox confused with a Cyro-facial, which is another popular treatment that uses ice-cold temperatures to improve the appearance your skin.
+Effectively making you look at least five years younger in just twenty minutes.
+But don’t get Frotox confused with a Cyro-facial, which is another popular treatment that uses ice-cold temperatures to improve the appearance of your skin.

 The procedure only takes around twenty minutes, and you’ll experience the benefits almost instantly, whereas Botox normally takes a couple of days to kick in.
 The effects will last around four to six months and will typically cost around $350-400 per session, which is roughly the same as Botox.
-During the procedure, you’ll experience some discomfort and numbness but there’s no acute feeling of pain.
+During the procedure, you’ll experience some discomfort and numbness, but there’s no acute feeling of pain.
 The procedure is still undergoing trials in the USA and Europe, so it’s not as widely available as Botox.
 However, within the next two years, it’s expected to be available in most cosmetic surgeries.

 Ok, so we’re not suggesting that you get out the needles and try this at home, but there is a very simplified version that you can try – an ice bath.
-It’s the perfect DIY facial to try before a big event as it instantly revitalizes the skin and creates a glow.
-It’ll also help reduce inflammation and smooth any fine lines.
+It’s the perfect DIY facial to try before a big event, as it instantly revitalizes the skin and creates a glow.
+It’ll also help soothe inflammation and smooth any fine lines.
 All you do is fill a large bowl with ice, submerge the ice in water and then scoop the water into your hands and splash it onto your face for thirty seconds.
 Find out more about this crazy DIY facial here.